Three Steps to Improving Your Decision Making Skills

 But many of these decisions, even small ones, can result in negative consequences.

 In fact, the overall quality of our life is shaped by the collection of decisions we make on a daily basis.
-We make more than 200 daily decisions about food alone.

 Here’s a seemingly simple example of how a tiny choice packs powerful consequences: